 Mobility in a Changing World

-Over the course of two days, there will be discussions around the issues that are now more urgent than ever.
+Over the course of three days, there will be discussions around the issues that are now more urgent than ever.
 Innovation and post-pandemic changes in mobility, the energy transition, 5G, and IoT will revolutionize cities and the world as we know them.
 And if urban planning and micro-mobility were already a priority, now it is mandatory to rethink their importance in this new reality that Covid-19 has imposed.

 The sunny side of this crisis is what can emerge from a post-pandemic world, which will have to continue with the energy transition.
 During the Grand Summit opening, we will discuss how new mobility habits and remote work and how digital can be an incentive for cities to become more sustainable.
 And, because the pandemic has brought with it other approaches to mobility, we will also try to understand which transformations will have to happen in public and shared transportation to ensure sanitation safety in this new era of social distancing.